peopleware/openapi/resource/relations.md

 match on the `exact` field with the value of the `href` of the updated entity.
 For each record in the search results, a new search update event needs to be created with a reference to the `search-document` of that entity (or relation).

-(REMARK: It might be better to introduce a new exact match field in the search record structure.
-This field could be called `dependencies` and should be a list of the `href` of all entities that are needed for the data in the search record.
-This would make it very easy to find all search records that need to be updated.)
+Since the reference to the `search-document` is needed, this reference must be stored in the search record in the index.
+The property `source` is added for this: it contains the (versioned) `href` to the `search-document` that was used to create the search record.

+It makes sense to apply an extra filter on the relations that must be searched in the index.
+The `search-document` of an entity will be extended with a property `dependents`.
+This property contains an array of discriminators that must be added as extra filter when searching the `href` on the `exact` field.

 This approach is preferable because it keeps the backend code simple for an update (only one search update event for the updated entity itself).

-(REMARK: The search record probably should contain the `href` of the `search-document` that was used to generate the search record in the first place.
-This would avoid the need of calculating the `search-document` using the `href` of the entity.)

 #### Retrieving `content` in the context of relations